S

 This remarkable and robust fish has fully adapted to a lifestyle of residing buried in sand, patiently preparing to ambush and engulf its prey.
 Remarkably, its eyes, gill slits, nostrils, and the majority of its mouth are positioned on the upper part of its body.
 Additionally, its pectoral fins possess exceptional digging and burying abilities, further enhancing its specialized adaptation.

 They employ a hunting technique wherein they bury themselves in the sand, leaving only their eyes and mouth exposed.
-With this strategic positioning, they are able to scan for prey.
+With this strategic positioning, they can scan for prey.

 When a desirable meal comes within range, the stargazer utilizes its spacious mouth to generate a vacuum, swiftly drawing the prey in.